-20 Adapted from Statistics Canada, 2013 General Social Survey in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions of Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 11.
-This does not constitute an endorsement by Statistics Canada of this product.
+20 General Social Survey 2013 in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions of Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 11.

 Citizenship

 Refugees have the highest citizenship uptake rate of all immigration categories.